lukeburciu/hpviz/docs/dev/documentation.md

 ## Making changes

-Any changes to the document files or mkdocs.yml will be automatically updated, with a page refresh, on the local server view each time you save, so allows you to see the changes as you mae them.
+Any changes to the document files or mkdocs.yml will be automatically updated when being displayed locally, with a page refresh, on the local server view each time you save, so allows you to see the changes as you make them.